Albert C. Greene: Early life

 Greene was born in East Greenwich, Rhode Island and graduated from Kent Academy.
-He studied law, was admitted to the bar in 1812, and completed his legal training at the Litchfield Law School in Litchfield, Connecticut, from 1812-1813.
+He studied law, was admitted to the bar in 1812, and completed his legal training at the Litchfield Law School in Litchfield, Connecticut, from 1812 to 1813.
 He commenced the practice of law in East Greenwich.

 Political career

-He was a member of the Rhode Island House of Representatives from 1815-1825, serving as speaker of the State House from 1821-1825.
-He was brigadier general, and then major general, of the Fourth Brigade of State Militia from 1816-1823.
-He served as attorney general of Rhode Island from 1825-1843.
+He was a member of the Rhode Island House of Representatives from 1815 to 1825, serving as speaker of the State House from 1821 to 1825.
+He was brigadier general, and then major general, of the Fourth Brigade of State Militia from 1816 to 1823.
+He served as attorney general of Rhode Island from 1825 to 1843.
 In 1827, he received the honorary degree of Master of Arts from Brown University.

-Greene was a member of the Rhode Island Senate from 1843-1844, and was elected as a Whig candidate to the U.S. Senate, serving from March 4, 1845, to March 3, 1851; he was not a candidate for reelection, and was elected to the Rhode Island Senate in 1851 and 1852.
+Greene was a member of the Rhode Island Senate from 1843 to 1844, and was elected as a Whig candidate to the U.S. Senate, serving from March 4, 1845, to March 3, 1851; he was not a candidate for reelection, and was elected to the Rhode Island Senate in 1851 and 1852.
 In 1857, he was again a member of the Rhode Island House of Representatives.

 He retired from public life, and died in Providence; interment was in Grace Church Cemetery.